Corazon Aquino in 1986 (AP Photo)

 Corazon Aquino rose from politician's wife reluctant to be in the public eye to beloved champion of the people bringing democracy to the Philippines.
 The story of her kind-hearted leadership as the first female president in all of Asia seems too good to be true.
 But it is… and in honor of Aquino, who would have celebrated her 80th birthday today, we've got eight facts about her life and career to prove it.

-1. Though Corazon Aquino grew up in the Philippines, she went to the United States for college.
-There, she majored in Mathematics and French, and she volunteered for Thomas Dewey's 1948 presidential campaign.
+1. Though Aquino grew up in the Philippines, she went to the United States for college.
+There she majored in mathematics and French and volunteered with Thomas Dewey's 1948 presidential campaign.

-2. In 1954, she married Sen. Benigno "Ninoy" Aquino Jr., who became mayor of their town at age 22, governor of their province at age 29, and the youngest-ever elected senator in the Philippines at age 34.
-As her husband ascended in the political ranks, Corazon Aquino preferred to remain in the background, raising their five children.
+2. In 1954 she married Sen. Benigno "Ninoy" Aquino Jr., who became mayor of their town at age 22, governor of their province at 29, and the youngest-ever elected senator in the Philippines at 34.
+As her husband ascended in the political ranks, Aquino preferred to remain in the background, raising their five children.
 She even declined to go on stage with him at campaign events, preferring to watch rather than participate.

 5. Sure that she was the rightful winner of the election, Aquino organized a "People's Victory Rally" and drew a massive crowd.
 The ongoing support from the people of the Philippines finally convinced the folks doing the counting that Aquino was the true elected president.

-6. Corazon Aquino was sworn in on February 25, 1986, bringing an end to 20 years of martial rule under Marcos.
+6. Aquino was sworn in February 25, 1986, bringing an end to 20 years of martial rule under Marcos.
 The day became known as the People Power Revolution.